Catalysis in Action via Elementary Thermal Operations: Discussions and Conclusions

+Another obstacle is the initial lack of clarity on why catalysts work, despite reports of their existence (or non-existence) in various resource theories.
+To address this, we leverage the step-wise structure of ETO to track and analyse catalytic evolutions, by capturing snapshots of states after each ETO step.
+This approach opens up a new avenue for understanding the underlying origins of catalytic advantage.
+In our example, the catalyst's role was to receive the free energy flowing out from the system, either through reduced state population changes or correlations with the system.
+Without the catalyst, all changes in system free energy would dissipate into the surrounding bath, which thermalises after each swap.
+This interpretation could potentially be extended to catalysts in different resource theories.
+For instance, it would be intriguing to further investigate how residual correlations between catalyst and system (for the scenario of correlating catalysis) are exemplified in this picture.

-Among our results, the theoretical upper bound of Theorem~\ref{thm:ETO_cone} is expected to have more room for tightening. $\beta$-swapping (unless the energy levels are degenerate) is a resource-depleting process, and applying it for exponentially many times, e.g. $\ell_{\max}$, is unlikely to provide the outermost state in terms of athermality.
-Heuristic approach also hints that the length scales polynomially, not exponentially.
-Yet, there is no rigorous prove of this scaling for now, and we leave it for future studies.
+Among our results, the theoretical upper bound presented in Thm.~\ref{thm:ETO_cone} is expected to have more room for tightening.
+The $\beta$-swapping operations (unless the energy levels are degenerate) are highly resource-depleting in general.
+Therefore, the application of these operations exponentially many times, e.g. using $\ell_{\max}$ number of times, is unlikely to produce a final state that is extreme in terms of athermality.
+Our heuristic approach strongly suggests that the maximum length scales polynomially, rather than exponentially.
+Yet, we currently do not have rigorous proof of this scaling, and we leave it for future studies.

-An interesting comparison between ETO and more restrictive setting of Markovian thermal processes (MTPs)~\cite{Lostaglio22_MTP1, Korzekwa22_MTP2} can be made.
-As mentioned in Section~\ref{subsec:neighbouring}, MTPs cannot increase the free energy of the system even in the continuous time picture, i.e., state transitions will stop once the free energy reaches the minimum.
-This constraint provides great simplifications.
-Firstly, any MTP can be decomposed into series of two-level MTPs, negating the difference between two-level and multi-level swaps.
-Secondly, only neighbouring swaps can generate extremal points of the reachable state set $\clS_\mathrm{MTP}$, unlike ETO.
-In turn, the number of swap series one needs to test for extremality substantially reduces.
-It is intuitive that Markovianity simplifies the picture and enhances implementability, but with the cost of significantly smaller sets of reachable states.

-Conversely, ETO also sacrifices its capability of transforming states for a more straightforward execution of operations compared to TO.
-Our main question for this project was: can catalysts with manageable size be utilized to relax some of these limitations?
-Our answer is affirmative.
-Even the simplest model of the qubit catalyst almost closes the gap between TO and ETO for qutrit system states, sometimes with additional advantages beyond TO.

-In this work, we only considered small dimensional states to focus on the realizable settings.
-Yet, it would also be valuable to investigate the scaling of the required catalyst dimension to recover TO as system size increases.
-Another interesting question is whether CETO is significantly inferior compared to CTO.
-When only qubit catalysts are allowed, the difference between CTO$_2$ and CETO$_2$ are as large as that between TO and ETO.
-However, it is not clear how they are extended as catalyst size grows.